amroibrahim/DIYDoom/DIYDOOM/Week016/notes/README.md

 ![Wall top](./img/screen1.png)

-This is due to the ceiling and floors of the Segs that are in right of and behind the clipped Seg (in other words, there is a ceiling or a floor that blocks you from seeing this).
+This is due to the ceiling and floors of the Segs that are in front clipped the Segs behind them (in other words, there is a ceiling or a floor that blocks you from seeing).
 The following animation shows the ceiling and the floor for the Segs where the player spawns (those ceilings and floors are not clipping each other).

 ![No Clip](./img/no_clip.gif)

-Looking at the same problem from the Portal's point of view, Portals are see-through, so you have to draw what is behind it, but we are drawing everything from near to far away.
+Looking at the same problem from the portal's point of view, portals are see-through, so you have to draw what is behind it, but we are drawing everything from near to far away.
 So, we need to keep track of where we can draw on the screen (from the top and the bottom).
 We will have two vectors that will keep track of every Y height for every X on the screen.

 ``` cpp